sgoedecke/gatsby-blog/content/blog/how-llms-work/index.md

 ---
 title: How LLMs work
-description: "A deep-dive into the specifics of LLMs, via llama2.c"
+description: 'A deep-dive into the specifics of LLMs, via llama2.c'
 order: 11
+date: '2023-11-26'
 ---

 Over the last few weeks I've been playing around with the excellent [llama2.c](https://github.com/karpathy/llama2.c) repository, which is basically a simple one-file C implementation of the Transformer architecture that powers models like Meta's LLaMA and OpenAI's GPT models.
 I've learned a lot and want to write about what I've learned.